BCDigSchol/DSIncubator2019/Session-5.md

 # Exercise 1
 In this exercise you will select one project listed below and answer several questions.
-- Pedro Cruz, John Wihbey, Avni Ghael, and Felipe Shibuya.[A tree for U.S. immigration] (https://web.northeastern.edu/naturalizing-immigration-dataviz/)
+- Pedro Cruz, John Wihbey, Avni Ghael, and Felipe Shibuya.[A tree for U.S. immigration](https://web.northeastern.edu/naturalizing-immigration-dataviz/)
 - MIT Senseable City Lab.
 [Treepedia](http://senseable.mit.edu/treepedia/cities/boston)
 - Google News Lab and Truth & Beauty,[The Rhythm of Food](http://rhythm-of-food.net/)